Bosen-Lian/bosen-lian.github.io/_pages/teaching.md

 </style>

 I regularly teach **Control Systems** (undergraduate) in the fall and **Robotics / Robot Control** (graduate and undergraduate) in the spring in electrical and computer engineering (ECE) department at Auburn University.
-Syllabi, lecture notes, and handouts for each course are linked below.
+Syllabus, lecture slides, and textbook notes for each course are linked below.

 ---